Azure/Service-Fabric-Troubleshooting-Guides/Cluster/Why is my node degraded.md

 The report is periodically emitted.

-- **Network failed:** Indicates the node is unable  to establish new connectinos within itself.
+- **Network failed:** Indicates the node is unable  to establish new connections within itself.
 Connections made before this point might be able to work, but no new connection can be made.
 - **Memory failed:** Indicates the node is unable to allocate 1MB of memory.
 This is a system failure, node should be restarted.
 - **Disk failed:** This indicates the node is unable to read/write into the disk.
 This could be caused by a faulty disk, an OS problem, the node is unable to flush its data or could also be a side effect of the node consumming too much memory.
 This problem can make the node bugcheck when the probe goes unresponsive for more than 15 minutes.
 This can also make the node fail to open the reliability subsystem; if that is the case, you will see a health report indicating so.
 ## Diagnose